rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <a name="0.4.355.1">0.4.355.1</a> Replace square brackets with parentheses when present in the source.
 Make an explanatory note if considered important.

 >Example:
->Title proper: <CITE>A treatise wherein this case (how to discerne Gods answers to our prayers) is briefly resolved</CITE>
+>Other title information: <CITE>A treatise wherein this case (how to discerne Gods answers to our prayers) is briefly resolved</CITE>
 >Note on title: <CITE>The words "how to discerne Gods answers to our prayers" on the title page are in square brackets</CITE>
->(*Source of information reads*: A treatise wherein this case [how to discerne Gods answers to our prayers] is briefly resolved)
+>(*Source of information reads*: A Treatise wherein this Case [How to discerne Gods answers to our prayers] is briefly resolved)

 <a name="0.4.355.2">0.4.355.2</a> *Optionally*, omit the square brackets.
 Make an explanatory note if considered important.